the-technat/the-technat/content/posts/sway-de.md

 - Sway doesn't have the abbility to mirror outputs (https://github.com/swaywm/sway/issues/1666)
 - Ranger cannot connect to sshfs, sftp, nfs, smb using my config (rarely used, but would be nice if we could do that)
 - [sway-systemd](https://github.com/alebastr/sway-systemd) or [sway-services](https://github.com/xdbob/sway-services/)?
 We either have to integrate sway with systemd or start sway from systemd
-- This guide is not yet fully transparent, some config files are not explained but just linked (see TODOs in text)
 - Gnome Keyring should be unlocked using the Yubikey automatically
 - NFT tables firewall not setup (open to the public)